-Sacroiliitis (sa-kro-il-ee-EYE-tis) is an inflammation of one or both of your sacroiliac joints, which connect your lower spine and pelvis.
+Sacroiliitis (say-kroe-il-e-I-tis) is an inflammation of one or both of your sacroiliac joints — the places where your lower spine and pelvis connect.
 Sacroiliitis can cause pain in your buttocks or lower back, and may even extend down one or both legs.
 The pain associated with sacroiliitis is often aggravated by prolonged standing or by stair climbing.

-Sacroiliitis has been linked to a group of diseases called spondyloarthropathies, which cause inflammatory arthritis of the spine.
 Sacroiliitis can be difficult to diagnose, because it may be mistaken for other causes of low back pain.
+It's been linked to a group of diseases that cause inflammatory arthritis of the spine.
 Treatment of sacroiliitis may involve a combination of rest, physical therapy and medications.

 The pain associated with sacroiliitis most commonly occurs in the buttocks and lower back.
 It can also affect the legs, groin and even the feet.
 Sacroiliitis pain can be aggravated by:

 A wide range of factors or events may cause sacroiliac joint dysfunction, including:

 Sacroiliitis may be part of an inflammatory arthritic condition known as ankylosing spondylitis.
 Complications of this condition can be very serious, including difficulty breathing, spine deformities, lung infections and heart problems.

 You're likely to start by seeing your family doctor.
 However, he or she may refer you to a rheumatologist or an orthopedic surgeon.

 Tests and diagnosis